guidance-ai/guidance/README.md

 <div align="center"><img src="docs/figures/guidance_logo_blue.svg" width=300"></div>
 <br/>

-> _Where there is no guidance, a model falls, but in an abundance of instructions there is safety_
+> _Where there is no guidance, a model falls, but in an abundance of instructions there is safety._
-LLM 11:14
+_\- GPT 11:14_

-<b>Guidance</b> goes beyond traditional prompting, templating, and chaining by defining a rich <i>guidance language</i> that expands the API of model language models.
+<b>Guidance</b> makes it easy and effcient to control language models using rich output structure, tool use, . goes beyond traditional prompting, templating, and chaining by defining a rich <i>guidance language</i> that expands the API of model language models.
 It makes it easy to write prompts / programs to control language models with rich output structure.
 Simple output structure like [Chain of Thought](https://arxiv.org/abs/2201.11903) and its many variants (e.g. with [ART](https://arxiv.org/abs/2303.09014),) has been shown to improve LLM performance.
 The advent of more powerful LLMs like [GPT-4](https://arxiv.org/abs/2303.12712) allows for even richer output structure, and `guidance` makes that structure easier and cheaper.